Multi-robot Motion Planning based on Nets-within-Nets Modeling and Simulation: Problem formulation

-\textbf{Remark.} Although similar problems are studied in the literature \cite{mahulea2020path} (but mainly for identical agents), here we are concerned with designing a different formalism that allows us to combine the motion of the robots with the given specification in the same model.
-This model is suitable for running simulations in dedicated software tools, and thus the current method obtains a sub-optimal solution through simulations, rather than following the ideas of existing methods that search for an optimal solution by either exploring the reachability graph of various models or solving complex optimization problems.
+Although similar problems are studied in the literature \cite{mahulea2020path} (but mainly for identical agents), here we are concerned with designing a different formalism that allows us to combine the motion of robots with the given mission in the same model.
+The framework is validated through numerical experiments, based on simulations executed in dedicated software tools.
+Thus, the current method obtains a sub-optimal solution, rather than searching for an optimal solution by either exploring the reachability graph of various models or solving complex optimization problems.
+The proposed framework has the advantage of tailoring links between robots and specific tasks and has the potential to tackle complex scenarios with time analysis by including time analysis mission models specific to another formalism, as mentioned at the end of Section \ref{sec:results}.

-In this work we solve the motion planning problem for heterogeneous robotic systems with a flexible number of robots, which can synchronize among them.
-Therefore, we propose a framework that encapsulates the advantages of a compact nested model.
-The current work models the motion of the robots in a physical workspace with respect to a given mission, all under the Petri net formalism, known as \emph{Nets-within-Nets} \cite{valk2003object}.
-Such representation allows us to handle various models in a structured manner, which is easier to handle compared with a non-nested structure.
-In addition, the coordination between different levels of Petri nets benefits from an object-oriented methodology which is applied here in the field of high-level motion planning.

-Since the modeling methodology considers high-level Petri nets, the marking of the places will be a multi-set.
-Given a non-empty set $U$, let $\mu$ be a function $\mu: U \longrightarrow \mathbb{N}$ which assigns a non-negative integer number (coefficient) for each element $u \in U$ \cite{Jensen1991-ym}.
-The multi-set $\mu$ over a set $U$ is expressed by: symbol $'$ used for an easier clarity of the multiplicity $u \in U$ and by a symbolic addition $\sum_{u \in U} \mu(u)u$, e.g., $\mu = 1'u_1 + 2'u_2$, with $U=\{u_1, u_2\}$.
-The set of all multi-sets over $U$ is denoted with $Bag(U)$.
-The algebra of multi-sets is defined in \cite{Jensen1991-ym}, containing multiple operations such as: addition, comparison, which we will omit here due to paper space constraints.